mikosa01/mikosa01/README.md

 #### Data Scientist and Data Analyst
 I'm Michael from Nigeria, and I do Machine Learning, Forecasting, Natural Language Processing and Web scraping and intend learning Artificial Intelligence with keras and tensorflow in the future.
 I really do enjoy working with python.

-Skills: ML / Time Series / NLP / Python
+Skills: ML / Time Series /  Python

 - 🔭 I’m currently working on personal projects